By Ann Young 6 days ago Camera & Lenses

 As a rule, modern bridge cameras are equipped with an external ‘hot shoe’ flash, suitable for the attachment of extra flash units and EVFs, if they are not available in a standard kit.
 You may also fit filters or close-up lenses with the help of a bayonet fitting for lenses present in many bridge cameras.
 Moreover, remote shutter release may be added to some cameras.

-Unlike compact point-and-shoot cameras that are prone to shaking while shooting, bridge cameras are modernized with an optical or sensor-shift stabilizer.
+Similar to the best cameras for macro photography, bridge cameras are modernized with an optical or sensor-shift stabilizer.
 In such a manner, it keeps the camera steady and reduces blurring.

 Although most vloggers record videos in Full HD format, if you are filming a clip to further upload it to YouTube and want to surprise your audience with a high-quality picture, 4K 60fps support should be your priority.